Tell Congress: We Don’t Need More Bad Patents

 Before landmark Supreme Court cases like Mayo v.
 Prometheus and Alice v.
 CLS Bank, courts routinely upheld patents on utterly basic practices, like letting people access content in exchange for watching an online ad.
 If the Tillis-Coons proposal moves forward, the situation could get much worse.
 Patent owners will be able to get exclusive rights on ideas even more rudimentary than that.
 And courts will be powerless to reject them.
 That will empower patent trolls—companies that produce no products, but make money from threatening developers and hobbyists with vague software patents.

-While there’s no bill text yet, the Senators and their allies in the House have made it clear they want to undermine the important work that Section 101 does in preventing bad patents.
+While there’s no final bill text yet, the Senators and their allies in the House have made it clear they want to undermine the important work that Section 101 does in preventing bad patents.
 These legislators want to delete the requirement that patented inventions be both “new and useful,” and throw out longstanding case law.

 This new policy would benefit patent trolls and companies seeking to thwart competition, but create disastrous consequences for the rest of us.
 It would make it easier than ever for big pharma and biotech to get patents that would fail under today’s laws, further increasing the cost of health care.